Discovery Partners Institute: Partners

-DPI's corporate partners in its workforce development efforts include Apple, Google, Cognizant and CVS.
+DPI's corporate partners in its workforce development efforts include Apple, Google, Cognizant, and CVS Health.

 Funding

 Release of the state of Illinois funding for the DPI and the other IIN capital projects was delayed until, on February 12, 2020, Illinois Governor J.B.
 Pritzker announced $500 million for capital projects around the state of Illinois, with $235 million to go toward building the DPI facility in Chicago and $265 million to be used for capital projects at the other 14 Illinois Innovation Network hubs.
 On the same day the University of Illinois announced agreement with real estate developer Related Midwest for construction of the DPI research and innovation center within The 78, on one acre of land donated by Related Midwest.
 The release of these capital funds was a major step toward expanding the DPI toward its full potential.
 Additionally, as Crain's Chicago Business reported: "In an era of companies moving entire headquarters to gain an edge in recruiting top tech talent" knowledge that the University of Illinois will build this facility in Chicago can be a selling point for Related Midwest to attract corporations to The 78.